fuyedong/ManySSH/README.md

     TODO: How to

-5. add project
+5. add tag

     TODO: How to

-6. remove project
+6. remove tag

     TODO: How to

-7. list project
+7. list tag

     TODO: How to